 This Chicken Shawarma recipe is going to knock your socks off!
 Just a handful of every day spices makes an incredible Chicken Shawarma marinade that infuses the chicken with exotic Middle Eastern flavours.
-Make Chicken Shawarma wraps, serve it with a rice pilaf and fresh salads, try this once and you’ll be addicted as I am!
+The smell when this is cooking is insane!

 When this chicken is cooking, the smell is incredible.
 Incredible!!!
-This Chicken Shawarma is how I met most of my neighbours when I lived in a townhouse complex in Annandale (on the outskirts of Sydney city).
+This Chicken Shawarma is how I met most of my neighbours when I lived in a townhouse complex.
 The courtyard was out the front and when I had friends round for a BBQ, random people I had never met before popped their head up over the fence, wanting to know what on earth I was making.
 They were elated when I handed out samples!
-(Lucky I always over cater. 🙂 Always have, always will.
-Leftovers rock!)

 This, along with the Vietnamese Noodles with Lemongrass Chicken, are two of my most frequently made foods when I’m cooking for a crowd because it’s easy to make loads, they are both great “lay it all out and let everyone serve themselves” type foods (I’m a big fan of food like that), and it travels well.
 I’ve made this multiple times on camping trips (along with the Vietnamese Noodles and Greek Gyros!).